FascodeNet/alterlinux/channels/i3/README.md

 This theme manager allows you to change the appearance, position, etc. of the panels at the top of the screen (the default).
 ## Using the System Configuration Manager
 You can use mod+B to start the System Configuration Manager.
-Pressing this shortcut will launch bmenu in a new terminal.
+Pressing this shortcut will launch system manager in a new terminal.
 Enter the number of the category whose settings you want to change and change the settings.
 ### How to install
 If you want to try the live environment and install it, use the mod+i key to launch the installer.
 Follow the installer's instructions and try to install it.